Ella-Truong/Ella-Truong/README.md

 ### 🌸 About

 - 💻 Building reliable and scalable software.
-- ☕ Coffee-powered engineer.
+- ☕ Powered by coffee and curiosity.
 - 🧠 Curious about backend engineering, systems, and automation.
-- 🌱 Always learning.
+- 🌱 Learning something new every day.

 ---